kubraguler/portfolio-listing/README.md

+# Notes

+### Components

+1. Portfolio Header Component - shows the portfolio's name and calculated valuation value

+2. Portfolio Content Component - keeps holding count of holdings and two separated components (Sectors, Security Tables)

+- Sectors Component - returns sector names

+- Security Table Component - shows sectors more in detail (Security Table Head, Security Table Body)

+3. Portfolio Not Found Component - shown when there is no portfolio found

+### What could be better ?

+- Separation of components
+- Writing more tests
+- Class naming convensions

+### Styling

+A simple _\_variables.scss_ file for the css variables

 # Requirements

 The objective of this exercise is to create a simple portfolio page using the data provided in the mock API.

 Users should be able to navigate to `http://localhost:3000/portfolio/1` and see the portfolio page as per this design: